open-afc-project/openafc/helm/README.md

 #### Provisioning <a name="provisioning">

-Here are variosu approaches ti create these databases and their users (if different from default `postgres` user).
+Here are various approaches to create these databases and their users (if different from default `postgres` user).

 ##### Explicit provisioning <a name="explicit_provisioning">